Job Hunting with a Criminal Record

 Freelance or work from home

 Freelance opportunities are abundant in the digital world we live in.
-In addition to the ubiquity, they are a good way to earn money and criminal background is typically irrelevant.
+In addition to the ubiquity, they are a good way to earn money and a criminal background is typically irrelevant.
 There are all types of jobs online, but be careful.
 There are several work-from-home scams that require upfront payments.
 You will never have to pay an upfront fee for a job.

 Get an education